What days and times can I volunteer?

 How often should I come in to the prison to volunteer?

-Most volunteers come one evening a week (we meet Tuesday and Thursday evenings only), but you are welcome to come twice a week if you can commit to that much time.
+Most volunteers come one day a week but you are welcome to come twice a week if you can commit to that much time.
 You can also choose to come in every other week.

 What is the process of becoming a volunteer?